Cesarrfgomes/api-conference/README.md

 1. Verify PostgreSQL and Oracle are running
 2. Check connection strings in environment variables
 3. Ensure network connectivity to database servers

-## 📞 Support

-For issues or questions, check the logs in Windows Event Viewer or contact the development team.